mryndzionek/composable-sdr/README.md

   -h,--help                Show this help text

 ```

-Blue arrows a choices in signal flow.
-First choice the data source:
-SoapySDR compatible SDR receiver, or a CF32 samples file.
-Next choice is usage of the PFB channelizer.
-If it's enabled, then the output signals can be written
-to separate files, or mixed together and written into one file.
-The raw/modulated signal output file format is CF32.
-Files can be opened in [inspectrum](https://github.com/miek/inspectrum).

 There is an experimental [AppImage](https://appimage.org/) deployment workflow producing
 self-contained binaries from every commit pushed to `build` branch.
 SoapyRTLSDR module